SpeedCubingClubIITK/Summers21_NxNSimulator/README.md

 # RubiksCubeSimulatorNxN
 A cube simulator of any dimension.
 Can animate solver moves (from text file) for random scramble.
+(Propagated to NxN from 3x3)

+Tanya Krishna Kumar

 Each cube has 6 faces and each of them follow the same sequence:
 •	Red and Orange along the X axis representing Right (R) and Left (L) respectively